tinhnampere/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

     * UART2 for ACPI DBG2 table
     * UART3: non-use
   * Add or remove UART devices based on the platform configuration.
+* DSDT/MHPP for Memory Hot-Plug Port Mapping
+  * This is a shared DRAM memory region between ATF and UEFI to indicate a PCIe hot-plug event action.
+An item of this MHPP region is used to reflect a hot-plug event action of each PCIe port.
+Whenever there is a PCIe hot-plug event, ATF will update the action value to each item of MHPP region, and UEFI will handle the hot-plug ejection/insertion accordingly
+  * An item of MHPP is 24-bytes in size and is named by a 4-character word (mnemonic) to represent a PCIe Root Port device.
+The name format is <root_complex_A/B><socket><root_complex_number><root_complex_port>.
+For example, if the board has a PCIe Root Port device RCA2.0 on socket 1 the hot-plug event action item must be named A120.
+  * This MHPP region is declared in the file named `Platform/Ampere/JadePkg/AcpiTable/MHPP.asi`.
+For Altra Max, this ACPI table is located at `Platform/Ampere/JadePkg/Ac02AcpiTables/MHPP.asi`.
+If the new board has the list of PCIe devices different than the Ampere Mt.
+Jade board, these items in MHPP region must be renamed.
+* DSDT/PCI for Hot-Plug events
+  * The files to declare the PCIe Root Port are `Platform/Ampere/JadePkg/AcpiTables/{PCI-S0.asi, PCI-S1.asi}`.
+Note that the ACPI tables for Altra Max based platform is at `Platform/Ampere/JadePkg/Ac02AcpiTables/` folder.
+To support full hot-plug feature (software and hardware hot-plug with LED behavior functioning), the Segment:Bus:Device.Function (S:B:D.F) of the Root Port must be declared correctly.
+Follow the steps listed below to declare them.
+    * List down PCIe devices tree in Linux using lspci -tv command to see all Root Port S:B:D.F values.
+    * Find out which PCIe device includes the segment that the Root Port has.
+    * Based on this S:B:D.F, declare Root Port device into the PCIe Device just found.
+    * Add _STA and _EJ0 instance to handle insertion and ejection events.

 ### SMBIOS